Talk Radio (film): Production

 Eric Bogosian wrote the screenplay with help from director Oliver Stone.
 The script was almost entirely based on Bogosian's Pulitzer Prize-nominated original play with some biographical information about Alan Berg, a talk show host in Denver who was murdered in 1984 by white supremacists.
 In his research for the film version, Bogosian often watched the on-air production of Tom Leykis' talk show, then originating from Los Angeles station KFI.
 Bogosian's fictional character shares many speech patterns and mannerisms with Leykis.
+Alan Berg's former producer Anath White was a technical advisor on the film.

 Filming took place mainly in Dallas, Texas and Irving, Texas.
 Unlike the film, the original play takes place entirely during the on-air broadcast, and there are no scenes outside the radio station.
+Pre-production began in January 1988 but was briefly delayed after Stone and his wife suffered the stillbirth of their second child.
+According to biographer James Riordan, Stone kept his loss private from the cast and crew, channeling his grief into the film's production as a way to cope.
+The emotional pain of the experience also influenced the screenplay, prompting Stone to introduce darker elements not present in the original play.

+Universal Pictures distributed the film solely in the United States, while Cineplex Odeon Films directly distributed it in Canada and independent distributors released the film in other countries.
+20th Century Fox distributed the film in the United Kingdom.